higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 	// Important, the channel interpreter have to be NettyChannelInterpreter.

-	// In this case, we are creating the channel interpreter with a specifics ManagedChannelConfig
+	// In this case, we are creating the channel interpreter with a specific ManagedChannelConfig
-	// These configs allow us encrypted the connection with the server.
+	// These configs allow us to encrypt the connection with the server.

 	val channelInterpreter: NettyChannelInterpreter = new NettyChannelInterpreter( ChannelForAddress("localhost", "8080"),